SAP-samples/teched2025-AD165/exercises/ex3/README.md

 #### What is a Workpage (in a Workspace)?

 A **workpage** is a content page inside an SAP Build Work Zone **workspace**.
-Each workpage appears as a **tab** in the workspace’s navigation and can be **reordered**, arranged in a hierarchy of pages, initiated for translation or even access-cotrolled to specific users of the workspace.
+Each workpage appears as a **tab** in the workspace’s navigation and can be **reordered**, arranged in a hierarchy of pages, initiated for translation or even access-controlled to specific users of the workspace.
 Workpages are like webpages within websites where you assemble information, widgets, and guidance for your users.

 **How a workpage is structured**
 - **Sections**: A workpage is composed of vertical **sections** you can add, reorder, duplicate, or remove.